karlotness/adrt/docs/examples.sinogram.rst

 The coordinate transform
 ------------------------

-The coordinates :math:`(h, s)` and :math:`(\theta, t)` are related by a simple geometric relation, depicted in the following diagram.
-This is shown for quadrant 3, the transform for the other quadrants are derived by flipping and transposing the image.
+In each individual quadrant, the coordinates :math:`(s, h) \in [0, N - 1] \times [-N + 1, N]` and :math:`(\theta, t) \in [-\pi / 2, \pi / 2] \times [-1/\sqrt{2}, 1/\sqrt{2}]` are related by a simple geometric relation, depicted in the following diagram.
+The diagram shows the correspondence for quadrant 3, and the transform for the other quadrants are derived by flipping and transposing the image.
+In the Cartesian domain, the origin is taken to be the center of the image.

+To calculate the intercept :math:`h` for each digital line, we draw a line that passes through the cell centers of the left-most and right-most entry of the digital line, then use its intercept with the left boundary is the :math:`h` coordinate of that line.
+The :math:`arctan` of the slope yields the angle :math:`\theta`.

 .. plot::
    :context: reset